bobbyno/ruby_drills/README.md

 ## Under the Hood: The Drill API

-Each drill consists of five methods:
+Each drill consists of four methods:

-`setup`: initialize instance variables used in the drill.
+`setup`: initialize instance variables used in the drill, including `@hints`, an array of hints that can guide the user towards the answer.

 `show`: puts a string that describes the drill.

-`hints`: return an array of hints that will be randomly shown.

 `reference`: provide a reference solution as valid ruby code in string form.
 This will be eval'ed to determine if the user's input should be validated.